 Split stays within the Resilient Corridors are permitted.

-Mandatory protocols in Jamaica include social distancing, hand hygiene (sanitize or wash hands with soap and water) and wearing a face mask in common areas and public spaces.
+Mandatory protocols in Jamaica include social distancing, hand hygiene (wash hands with soap and water or sanitize) and wearing a face mask in common areas and public spaces.

-Current all-island curfew is between the hours of 9 pm and 5 am each day.
+The current all-island curfew is between the hours of 10 pm and 5 am daily.

 For the most up-to-date information on travel to Jamaica and COVID-19 related protocols, please visit: